 - Wireless capabilities: The process of overmolding can create parts that have strong wireless capabilities.
 The lower density of overmolded materials can improve the radio signal of wireless components in comparison to other encapsulation methods such as potting.

 - Prevention of theft and tampering: Low-pressure overmolding can also prevent both physical and intellectual property theft.
 By seamlessly molding an item into a part, extracting or tampering with the component proves far more difficult.
 The only way to access the over-molded item is to break it.
 This means sensitive electronics or otherwise IP valuable items have greater protection from theft and malicious hackers.

-The reduced amount of pressure applied during the low-pressure overmolding process provides the ability to mold fragile components into a part.
+The reduced amount of pressure applied during the low-pressure overmolding process provides the ability to mold fragile components of items like electronics or medical devices into a part.
 Examples of the many different situations used for low-pressure overmolding include:

 - Antennas: Due to the low pressure and temperature involved in low-pressure overmolding, sensitive antennas will not incur damage or suffer reduced functionality.
 Instead, they can experience an improved radio signal due to the low density and enhanced protection of the overmolding material.

 - Circuit boards: Fragile electronic devices such as circuit boards can be molded directly into a part through the process of low-pressure overmolding.
 Like antennas, circuit boards will have better protection against outside elements and their sensitive components will not be damaged with the low-viscosity material that flows into the mold.